chung-leong/react-seq/examples/swapi-hook/README.md

         }
 ```

-In the `finally` block, we wait for an update request or until the refresh time is reached:
+In the `finally` block, we wait for an update request (triggered by the function returned to the hook
+consumer) or until the refresh time is reached:

 ```js
       } finally {